IRONMAN Ireland, Cork – 2022

-When IRONMAN Group & Cork County Council have announced the addition of IRONMAN® 70.3® Ireland, Cork, on August 14, 2021 to the already scheduled and existing IRONMAN Ireland – Cork event of August 15, 2021 we were thrilled and very excited.
-Together these events form Ireland’s biggest triathlon weekend and to extend the excitement further the event was also to include an IRONKIDS® on the Friday.
-Like Ironman Ireland – Cork 2020 this event held unprecedented anticipation by all and the Weather Gods were stormed for mercy.
+When IRONMAN Group & Cork County Council announced the addition of IRONMAN® 70.3® Ireland, Cork, to the already scheduled and existing IRONMAN Ireland – Cork event we were thrilled and very excited.
+Together, these events form Ireland’s biggest triathlon weekend and to extend the excitement further the event was also to include an IRONKIDS®.
+Like Ironman Ireland – Cork 2020, the entire sporting extravaganza held unprecedented anticipation by all and the Weather Gods were stormed for mercy.

-Alas it was not to be – The Pandemic, Covid 19, presented itself, causing devastation and precautionary lockdowns globally were instituted; hence IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change in global health conditions and restrictions.
+Alas and alack…. it was not to be – The Pandemic, Covid 19, presented itself, causing devastation.
+Precautionary lockdowns were instituted globally; hence… IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change for the better in global health conditions and restrictions.

-However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating and for the 1st time an IRONKIDS® event.
-Here are the dates for your diary :
+However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating, and for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :

 IRONMAN Ireland – Cork – 14th August 2022

 IRONMAN® 70.3® Ireland, Cork – 13th August 2022

-“Cork and Youghal hold a special place in our heart s ever since the inaugural edition of IRONMAN Ireland, Cork in 2019.
-It was a race you had to be there to believe.
+“Cork and Youghal hold a special place in our hearts ever since the inaugural occasion of IRONMAN Ireland, Cork in 2019.
+It was a race event that you had to be there to believe.
 People didn’t seem to care about the adverse weather conditions – they were out in the street, celebrating, cheering on the athletes and bringing each and every one of them home to the finish line.
-If there is one place on earth that deserves a massive triathlon festival, it is this one.
-We are extremely thankful to return to this community on a new date and with an additional event delivering a huge tourism and economic boost to the area,” said Declan Byrne, Regional Director IRONMAN UK & Ireland.
+If there is one place on earth that deserves a massive triathlon festival, Youghal is the spot ,” said Declan Byrne, Regional Director IRONMAN UK & Ireland.

 In 2019, IRONMAN Ireland, Cork had an estimated impact of 6.32 million Euro on the region.
 The addition of IRONMAN 70.3 Ireland, Cork will increase that figure as 1,500 additional athletes are expected to compete over the weekend.